richmahn/en_tn/rev/03/intro.md

 Chapters 2 and 3 together are usually called the "seven letters to the seven churches."
 You may wish to set each letter apart.
 The reader can then easily see that they are separate letters.

 Some translations set each line of poetry farther to the right than the rest of the text to make it easier to read.
-The ULB does this with verse 7.
+The ULT does this with verse 7.

 #### Special concepts in this chapter ####